Access the database

 For any question on this data collection, please contact the BCL by sending an email to email@example.com.

 Besides the standardised EU regulatory reporting, there are reporting areas which are however covered by national provisions.
-These reports ask information on participating interest and subordinated loans (B2.4), information on staff expenses (B 2.5 B), details on taxes (B 2.5 E), a list of head offices, agencies, branches and representative offices (B4.4), an analysis of shareholdings (B4.5), information on persons responsible for certain functions and activities (B4.6).
+These reports ask information on participating interest and subordinated loans (B2.4), information on staff expenses (B 2.5 B), details on taxes (B 2.5 E), an analysis of shareholdings (B4.5), information on persons responsible for certain functions and activities (B4.6).

 The table, the instructions and schedule of conditions, including the technical instructions for the transmission of the table on information on participating interest and subordinated loans, as described in Circular CSSF 18/686 (only in French), are available for download in the Documentation section below (under “Forms” and “Guidance”).